To Kill the Potemkin: Plot summary

-The story then shifts to the bridge of the other submarine, which in fact is a Soviet vessel, and the first of new class of submarine.
-The first of its kind, Potemkin is equipped with an experimental stereo/sonar system designed to reproduce recorded tapes of American, British, and other submarines to fool the sonar nets stationed in the Pacific and Atlantic Oceans.
-As the Potemkin places itself into the Western navies' exercise, the political officer takes command of the vessel and places the captain under arrest for his repeated insults against the political officer and what he deems "un-Soviet remarks".
-Unfortunately, his incompetence leads to a collision with Barracuda.
-The American submarine is damaged in the bow area and the compartment is evacuated.
-Sorenson records the Soviet vessel sinking, and breaking up (being crushed by the water pressure as it sinks) on the sonar equipment.
+The first of its kind, Potemkin is equipped with experimental stereo/sonar systems, designed to reproduce signatures of American, British, and other submarines, to fool the sonar nets stationed in the Pacific and Atlantic Oceans.
+As the Potemkin inserts itself into the Western navies' exercise, the political officer takes command of the vessel and places the captain under arrest for his repeated insults against the political officer and what he deems "un-Soviet remarks".
+Unfortunately, his incompetence leads to a collision with Barracuda, damaging the Barracuda's bow.
+Sorenson records the Soviet vessel being crushed by the water pressure as it sinks.
 To his amazement, he hears what he thinks is torpedo being fired from the sinking vessel before it plunges to the ocean floor.
-The tape is sealed under orders from the submarine's captain.
-Everyone, the officers and crew, are all stunned and amazed to think that they managed to sink a ship of the Soviet Navy and are terrified of what the Soviets may do in retaliation.
-The injured vessel makes its way back to port and dry-dock for repairs.
+Sorenson's recording is sealed under orders from the submarine's captain, and the damaged American vessel makes its way back to port and dry-dock for repairs.

-While Barracuda survives and reports the accident to higher authorities, it is revealed that the Soviet ship was damaged by the collision but was not sunk.
+While Barracuda survives, and reports the accident to higher authorities, it is revealed that the Soviet ship was damaged by the collision, but did not sink.
 It was able to duplicate the sound of an actual submarine breaking up and playing it through the sophisticated stereo system.
-Potemkin was seriously damaged; the ship briefly capsized, causing the reactor to automatically scram.